robisim74/qwik-speak/README.md

 - **Build using Qwik Speak Inline Vite plugin & runtime** Translation happens _at compile-time_ or _at runtime_ as needed: static translations are loaded and inlined during the build, while dynamic translations occur at runtime

 See [Qwik Speak Inline Vite plugin](./tools/inline.md) for more information on how it works and how to use it.

-The [sample app](./src/app) in this project implements a localized routing and _Qwik Speak Inline Vite plugin & runtime_ solution.

 ## Speak config
 - `defaultLocale`